SSingauriya/UrbanRide/Backend/README.md

 ### Description

-Logout the current user and blacklist the token porvided in cookie or headers.
+Logout the current user and blacklist the token provided in cookie or headers.

 ### HTTP Method
 ```
 GET
 ```

 ### Authentication

-Requires a valid JWT token in the Authorization header or cookie:
+Requires a valid JWT token in the Authorization header or cookie.

 ### Endpoint
 ```